10.04 Standard operating principles

 5. Not being afraid to make mistakes

-• Emphasize a growth mindset where mistakes are seen as opportunities for learning and improvement.
+• Emphasize a growth mindset, seeing mistakes as learning opportunities.

 6. Getting feedback

-• Encourage a culture of feedback, where both positive and constructive feedback are valued.
+• Encourage a culture where both positive and constructive feedback are valued.

-• Regularly seek feedback from colleagues and actively listen to their perspectives to promote continuous improvement.
+• Regularly seek feedback to promote continuous improvement.

 Channels and Media